c3g/GenPipes/pipelines/epiqc/README.md

 You can test this pipeline with ChIP-Seq samples from the [IHEC portal](https://epigenomesportal.ca/ihec/grid.html?assembly=4&build=2018-10).

-**Special Note: the readset file should be in the same folder as the ChIp-Seq output).**
+**Special Note: you can use the same readset file used in ChIP-seq pipeline without any modification but it should be in the same folder as the ChIp-Seq output.
+Becuase input files for epiQC pipeline are located based on the readset file path).**

 [Here](https://bitbucket.org/mugqic/mugqic_pipelines/downloads/MUGQIC_Bioinfo_ChIP-Seq.pptx)